OpenMatch/Augmentation-Adapted-Retriever/README.md

 We provide the preprocessed data MMLU (target task 1), PopQA (target task 2), and MSMARCO QA (source task) via this [link](TODO).

-Please download and unzip it into `data_hf/`.
+Please download and unzip it in the root directory.
+After that, you will see the `data/` folder.

 ## 3 Base Models

+### 3.1 LM

-The original base model is obtained from HuggingFace.
+The original LM is obtained from HuggingFace (e.g., [flan-t5-base](https://huggingface.co/google/flan-t5-base)).
 Before running the code, please use the transforming scripts to transfer the original pytorch_model.bin model checkpoints to fit in our DeepSpeed + Megatron framework:

 ```bash
 mkdir -p checkpoints/flan-t5-base/t5-MP1